cyclr/docs/pages/v2/03-templates/03-tools/04-wait-all.md

 ### Example

 For example, you can split contacts from Salesforce into individual transactions.
-Each transaction contains one contact and will be created in either List A or B in MailChimp depending on the Decision step result.
+Each transaction contains one contact that's added to either List A or B, depending on the **Decision** step.
 The **Wait All** step means that the cycle waits for every contact to be processed before it posts the Slack message to say that the data import has finished.

 ![An example of a **Wait All** step that posts a slack message when all transactions are complete.](./images/wait-all-example.png)